rwanwork/sam2irs/README.md

 The intron retention score is:  (15 / 7) / 36 = 0.0595

+###  Obtain the top-N IRS regions

+The above toy example only has only one intronic region.
+In a real data set, you might have many regions and you want to have the top **N** sites.
+To do that, take the `output.gtf` above and use the `Perl/score-irs.pl` as follows:

+  * `cat output.gtf | ../Perl/score-irs.pl --topn 100 >output-topN.gtf`

+By default, only the top N regions are printed.
+The normalised score (i.e., 0.0595 in the above example) it not output.
+If you want them output, then use the `--showscore` option.
+The score will be shown as the first column.

-In practice, the number of aligned bases will be very large and multiplying by a constant across all data sets is needed to prevent underflow.
-In our work, we arbitrarily chose a constant of `100000000000`.
+In practice, the number of aligned bases will be very large and multiplying by a constant across all data sets is needed to provide "sensible" values.
+In our pulished work, we arbitrarily chose a constant of `100000000000`.
 You will need to find a constant that gives you the range of values that fits for your data set, and then divide it through for your entire file.
-What matters is the relative intron retention scores between intronic regions.
+The value of this constant does not matter; what matters is that you use the same constant for all of your samples.
+You can modify this constant in the code, or you can provide a new value using the `--normaliser` option.

+For example, combining these two options, you can do the following:

+  * `cat output.gtf | ../Perl/score-irs.pl --topn 100 --showscore --normaliser 100000 >output-topN.gtf`

+Note that without the `--showscore` option, the normaliser constant is not too important since the regions are printed out based on relative values.

 Problems